- Chapter 1. Principles and Purpose

 Once a Student has received notice of an alleged Academic Misconduct violation, if the Student withdraws from the course, the Academic Misconduct adjudication process may continue.

 Section II.
-Adjudication Methods
+Resolution Types

 A. Informal Resolution